bigbird023/bigbird023.github.io/knowledge/secdevops/cicd/cicd-pattern.md

 ## Observability & metrics

 Track these KPIs:

 - Build-to-deploy time (CI completion to successful production deploy)
 - Deployment frequency and lead time for changes
 - Mean time to rollback/restoration
-- % of deployments using canary or feature-flag rollouts
+- % of deployments using canary or feature-flag rollout
 - Audit trail completeness (are artifact provenance and approvals recorded?)

 ## Conclusion